 Behind the house, there is a small pond with swans and goats, an abandoned tractor, and in the fall, a vast pumpkin patch, with every shape and size pumpkin imaginable.
 Invariably in the fall months, there is a long line of people that winds out of the house and into the dirt road in front of it.
 This is the line to doughnut heaven, or really, a line to a window, from which tireless, flour-and-sugar coated teenage employees will sell you piping hot, fried doughy goodness, in three flavors: powdered sugar, regular sugar, and cinnamon sugar.

 The first stop when arriving at the Orchard must be the doughnut window.
 Once a few doughnuts are consumed and washed down with warm apple cider, the browsing can begin.
-Inside the Orchard house are other goods, which are almost as delicious as the doughnuts.
+Inside the Orchard, the house has other goods, which are almost as delicious as the doughnuts.
 There are cartons of fresh apple cider and cans of preserves and jams.
 Towards the back of the house, there is an open kitchen, where one can watch the staff bake apple pies, strawberry pies, cakes, cookies, and of course, doughnuts.
-There are rows and rows of candy and fudge, piles of corn, baskets of apples, stands and stands of fruits and vegetables.
+There are rows and rows of candy and fudge, piles of corn, baskets of apples, stands, and stands of fruits and vegetables.
 Recently, they have even started selling decorations for Halloween.

-As a child, my parents used to bundle me and my brother up in boots and warm sweaters (this was before the real effects of global warming, when October was actually a cold month) and drive us up to the Orchard, and I have gone every year since.
-The Orchard house is open almost all year round.
+As a child, my parents used to bundle me and my brother up in boots and warm sweaters (this was before the real effects of global warming when October was actually a cold month) and drive us up to the Orchard, and I have gone every year since.
+The Orchard House is open almost all year round.
 They continue to sell various foodstuffs and decorations during the Christmas holiday season; it is worth the trip no matter what time of year.
 The Orchard is a charming family place where children can frolic and adults can get some fresh air and admire the countryside.

 Take Metro North Railroad from Grand Central to Croton Falls station stop.
 Cabs generally wait at the station, so take one to the Orchards just three miles down the road.
 (Outhouse Orchards, 130 Hardscrabble Rd., North Salem, NY, 914.277.3188.
 Open daily, April through December)